Facebook now says data breach affected 29 million users, details impact | MarketScreener

 Facebook Vice President Guy Rosen told reporters that the U.S. Federal Bureau of Investigation has asked the company to limit descriptions of the attackers due to an ongoing inquiry.

-Rosen revealed that while the attackers' intent has not been determined, they did not appear to be motivated by the U.S. mid-term Congressional election on Nov.
+Rosen revealed that while the attackers' intent has not been determined, they did not appear to be motivated by the upcoming U.S. mid-term Congressional election on Nov.
 6.

 He said the attack affected a "broad" spectrum of users, but declined to break down the number affected by country.